5 Highlights in Siem Reap OTHER than Angkor Wat

 1. West Baray Water Reservoir

-The West Baray is the largest water reservoir in Angkor, it measures approximately 7.8 by 2.1 kilometers and is contained by huge earthen dikes.
-When you first arrive here and look at this breathtaking scene, you are simply blown away by wondering how humans could built such a massive reservoir in the 11th century.
+The West Baray is the largest water reservoir in Angkor.
+It measures approximately 7.8 by 2.1 kilometers and is contained by huge earthen dikes.
+When you first arrive here and look at this breathtaking scene, you are simply blown away by wondering how humans in the 11th century could build such a massive reservoir.

 2. Boat Cruise on Tonlé Sap